St John the Baptist's Church, Hope Bagot: Architecture

+Holy Well

+There is an ancient yew tree in the churchyard, beneath which is a holy well that has been venerated for centuries.
+It is possible that the well has been of religious importance since pre-Christian times.
+The water was regarded as being especially good for curing sore eyes.

 External features

 In the churchyard to the south of the church are four memorials, each of which is listed at Grade II.
 All are headstones dating from the early 18th century.
 The memorial to Clara and William Giles contains carving depicting a heart and laurel leaves.
 The memorial to Jane Walker, who died in 1728, is decorated with foliage, as is the memorial to John Penny, who died in 1729.
 The memorial to Thomas Giles, who died in 1739, and to his wife, who died in 1729, has a carving of clasped hands.
-Also in the churchyard is an ancient yew tree.